to-the-sun/amanuensis-analysis/analysis/librosa_parity_report.md

 3.  **Analyze Results:** If correlation < 0.99, identify the source of the discrepancy (e.g., is the peak too early? is the magnitude scaled differently?).
 4.  **Repeat:** **Continue this cycle until 99% parity is achieved.**

-**CRITICAL INSTRUCTION:** Do NOT bring a human into the loop or ask for advice until the 99% parity threshold is met.
+**CRITICAL INSTRUCTION:** Do NOT bring a human into the loop or ask for advice until 100% parity is met.
 You have all the tools and reference code (the Python implementation) needed to verify your work.

 ## References
 - `analysis/cumulative_transience.py`: The "Source of Truth" for the desired behavior.